braintree/braintree_ios/README.md

 ## Demo

+1. Our Xcode project uses SwiftLint.
+To ensure you have it installed see [DEVELOPMENT.md](https://github.com/braintree/braintree_ios/blob/main/DEVELOPMENT.md#swiftlint)
 1. Run `pod install`
     * There is a known M1 mac issue with CocoaPods.
 See [this solution](https://github.com/CocoaPods/CocoaPods/issues/10220#issuecomment-730963835) to resolve `ffi` dependency issues.
-2. Resolve the Swift Package Manager packages if needed: `File` > `Packages` > `Resolve Package Versions` or by running `swift package resolve` in Terminal
+1. Resolve the Swift Package Manager packages if needed: `File` > `Packages` > `Resolve Package Versions` or by running `swift package resolve` in Terminal
-3. Open `Braintree.xcworkspace` in Xcode
+1. Open `Braintree.xcworkspace` in Xcode
-4. Select the `Demo` scheme, and then run
+1. Select the `Demo` scheme, and then run

 Xcode 15.0+ is required to run the demo app.